nafwa03/DietitianCalculators/README.md

 # DietitianCalculators
-Rewriting all my javascript dietitian calculators on my website nafwa.org to an android app.
+Rewriting all my javascript dietitian calculators to an android app.
 Ability to set which calculators user wants with sharedpreferences.
 If you have an idea for a calculator or plan to use this please let me know.
 I would like to create something useful.

 Things for Learners:
 <br>